Valley National Bank (VLY)

 Return on equity, or ROE, quantifies bank profitability relative to shareholder equity - an essential capital source for these institutions.
 Over extended periods, superior ROE performance drives faster shareholder wealth compounding through reinvestment, share repurchases, and dividend growth.

-Over the last five years, Valley National Bank has averaged an ROE of 8.1%, respectable for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
+Over the last five years, Valley National Bank has averaged an ROE of 8.1%, uninspiring for a company operating in a sector where the average shakes out around 7.5%.

 Valley National Bank Return on Equity

-11. Key Takeaways from Valley National Bank’s Q3 Results
+11. Key Takeaways from Valley National Bank’s Q4 Results

-It was good to see Valley National Bank beat analysts’ EPS expectations this quarter.
+We enjoyed seeing Valley National Bank beat analysts’ revenue expectations this quarter.
 We were also happy its tangible book value per share narrowly outperformed Wall Street’s estimates.
-On the other hand, its net interest income slightly missed.
-Zooming out, we think this was a mixed quarter.
-The market seemed to be hoping for more, and the stock traded down 1.9% to $9.93 immediately after reporting.
+Overall, this print had some key positives.
+The stock remained flat at $12.35 immediately after reporting.

 12. Is Now The Time To Buy Valley National Bank?

-Valley National Bank falls short of our quality standards.
-First off, its revenue growth was mediocre over the last five years, and analysts don’t see anything changing over the next 12 months.
-And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its declining EPS over the last five years makes it a less attractive asset to the public markets.
+We see the value of companies driving economic growth, but in the case of Valley National Bank, we’re out.
+For starters, its revenue growth was mediocre over the last five years, and analysts don’t see anything changing over the next 12 months.
+And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its weak EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders.
 On top of that, its net interest margin limits its operating profit potential compared to other banks that can earn more, all else equal..

 Valley National Bank’s P/B ratio based on the next 12 months is 0.9x.
 This valuation is reasonable, but the company’s shaky fundamentals present too much downside risk.
-There are superior stocks to buy right now.
+There are better investments elsewhere.